Hydrodynamic limit for a chain with thermal and mechanical boundary forces: Introduction

 \section{{Introduction}}

 The mathematical derivation of the macroscopic evolution of the conserved quantities of a physical system, from its microscopic dynamics, through a rescaling of space and time (so called hydrodynamic limit) has been the subject of much research in the last 40 years (cf.~\cite{KL} and references within).
 Although heuristic assumptions like \emph{local equilibrium} and \emph{linear response} permit to formally derive the macroscopic equations \cite{spohn}, mathematical proofs are very difficult and most of the techniques used are based on relative entropy methods (cf.~\cite{KL} and references within).
-Unfortunately, in the diffusive scaling when energy is one of the conserved quantities, relative entropy methods cannot be used.
+Unfortunately, in the diffusive scaling when energy is one of the conserved quantities, relative entropy methods cannot be used: {since one would need sharp bounds on higher energy moments, which cannot be controlled by the relative entropy}.
 In some situations a different approach, based on Wigner distributions, is effective in controlling the macroscopic evolution of energy.
 This is the case for a chain of harmonic springs with a random flip of sign of the velocities, provided with periodic boundary conditions, for which the total energy and the total length of the system are the two conserved quantities, and where the hydrodynamic limit has been proven in \cite{kos1}.